althonos/nanoset.py/README.md

 This makes adding an edge and querying for an edge existence between two nodes an `O(1)` operation, and iterating over all the nodes an `O(n)` operation, which is mot likely what we want here.
-We use `set` an dnot `list` because we want to avoid storing an edge in duplicate, which is a sensible choice.
+We use `set` and not `list` because we want to avoid storing an edge in duplicate, which is a sensible choice.
 But now let's look at the [statistics](https://terminologies.gfbio.org/terminology/?ontology=NCBITAXON) of the [NCBITaxon](https://www.ncbi.nlm.nih.gov/taxonomy) project, the